-Monitoring and oversight entity: MoESTD (Innovation Fund) Output indicator: Number of links (consortiums) established between public R&D institutions and privately-held SMEs Baseline: 0 (2020) Target: 20 (2021)
+Monitoring and oversight entity: MoESTD (Innovation Fund)

+Output indicator: Number of links (consortiums) established between public R&D institutions and privately-held SMEs Baseline: 0 (2020) Target: 20 (2021)

 Policy Measure 2.3: Programme to support innovative development projects in 4S fields.
 This initiative, also known as the Matching Grants Programme, is aimed at firms active in the 4S fields that need substantial finance to develop technological innovations and cover the costs of translating research findings into commercially viable products.
 The programme is open to MSMEs registered in the Republic of Serbia that develop innovations designed to meet market demand, are able to create new intellectual property, and are globally and nationally competitive.
-The Fund's contribution may not exceed \notin 300,000 EUR, and projects are limited to 24 months.
+The Fund's contribution may not exceed €300,000 EUR, and projects are limited to 24 months.
 The Innovation Fund is able to cover up to 60 percent of the project budget, with the applicant required to secure the remaining 40 percent from other private sources.

-Type of policy measure: Incentive Monitoring and oversight entity: MoESTD (Innovation Fund) Output indicators: Number of projects supported; Baseline: 0 (2020); Target: 15 (2021);
+Monitoring and oversight entitye: MoESTD (Innovation Fund)

+Output indicators: Number of projects supported